CSPM Best practices (and mistakes to avoid)

 Cloud Security Posture Management (CSPM) automates the identification and remediation of risks across cloud infrastructures, including Infrastructure as a Service (IaaS), Software as a Service (Saas), and Platform as a Service (PaaS).
 CSPM is used to visualise risk and assess incident response, compliance monitoring, and DevOps integration, and can uniformly apply best practices for cloud security to hybrid, multi-cloud, and container environments.

-Of course, in an interconnected world where more and more is being done on cloud services, whilst they provide flexibility they are extremely hard to secure.
+Of course, in an interconnected world where more and more is being done on cloud services, while they provide flexibility, they are extremely hard to secure.

 How CSPM Works